sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 >>> actz.activation
 e_zeroth(t)

-:obj:`~sympy.physics.biomechanics.ZerothOrderActivation` subclasses
+:obj:`~sympy.physics.biomechanics.activation.ZerothOrderActivation` subclasses
-:obj:`~sympy.physics.biomechanics.ActivationBase`, which provides a consistent interface for all concrete classes of activation dynamics.
+:obj:`~sympy.physics.biomechanics.activation.ActivationBase`, which provides a consistent interface for all concrete classes of activation dynamics.
 This includes a method to inspect the ordinary differential equation(s) associated with the model.
 As zeroth-order activation dynamics correspond to a zeroth-order ordinary differential equation, this returns an empty column matrix.

 >>> actz.rhs()